dsaidgovsg/folium-override-server/README.md

-# folium-override-server
+# Folium Override Server

-Webservice to re-generate uploaded folium map to use custom URLs
+Webserver to re-generate uploaded folium map to use custom URLs.